osrf/gazebo_user_guide/src/started_models_database.md

         cd gazebo_models
         mkdir my_new_model
-3. Create the `manifest.xml` file.
+3. Create the `model.config` file.
 See above.
 4. Create the `model.sdf` file.
 See above.
 5. Put all of the necessary materials, textures, meshes, and plugins in the appropriate directories.
-6. Add your model to the main `manifest.xml` file found in the root of the `gazebo_models` repository.
+6. Add your model to the main `database.config` file found in the root of the `gazebo_models` repository.
 7. Submit a [pull request](https://bitbucket.org/osrf/gazebo_models/pull-requests) through Bitbucket.

 ## GAZEBO_MODEL_DATABASE_URI and GAZEBO_MODEL_PATH